 This page explains the features in the Admin Panel, which you can access by clicking your username and selecting Admin.

-In much of the user guide, we say “user workspaces” to talk about a user’s account on the platform.
+In much of the user guide, we say “user workspaces” to talk about a user’s account on the ACTIVATE platform.
 Please note that this term is synonymous with “user container,” which we use on this page.

 When you navigate to the Admin Panel, you’ll see Platform Settings by default.
 This tab displays essential information about your organization’s version of the platform.

 To enable Maintenance Mode, click the checkbox next to it.
-Click Save platform settings.
-Your changes will be applied immediately.

 The platform will remain in maintenance mode until you deactivate it.